-- problem solving
+- problem solving abilities

 - visual perception

-Dementia can affect a wide range of mental functions.
-As a result, many different diseases and conditions are types of dementia.
+Dementia describes a collection of symptoms with no specific cause.
+It can affect a wide range of mental functions.
+Many different conditions have links with dementia.

 It is possible to have multiple types of dementia.
 The term for this is